 When you die, the state governments of Florida, Texas, and Nevada won’t take any of your wealth.

 - Social Security and Pensions Belong to You

 With no income tax, you will not have to pay state taxes for these retiree benefit programs.
 That amounts to huge savings compared to high tax states, which in some cases take over 10% of your income.

 Living in a no-income tax state also means you will not pay state taxes on withdrawals from your IRA or 401k accounts.
-Minimizing your federal taxes from these accounts is one of the great challenges of having high net worth, so it’s a great relief to not have to worry about it at the state level.
+Protecting your wealth by minimizing your federal taxes from these accounts is one of the great challenges of having high net worth, so it’s a great relief to not have to worry about it at the state level.